MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-get-started.md

 Make sure that you have:

-- **Access to the destination**: You must either be a global admin or SharePoint admin to the Office 365 tenant where you want to migrate your content.
+- **Access to the destination**: You must either be a global admin or SharePoint admin to the Microsoft 365 tenant where you want to migrate your content.

 - **Access to the source**: Windows credentials that have read access to any of the network file shares you plan to migrate.